LearnLanguageswith Us!Start Learning!

 Technology cannot replace human instructors.
 Technology will not replace teachers.
 However, teachers who use technology well will replace those who don’t.
 And it’s true that the right tech can execute some aspects of a language much faster and more efficiently than a human instructor, such as mastering thousands of words and phrases.
 But when it comes to really using a language authentically, nothing trumps spending some time with a good instructor or a native speaker.

-“Advanced” doesn’t mean anything.
-Or more to the point, it can mean anything, There are meaningful language proficiency scales, but products generally don’t mention them, because they don’t back up those “language in 10 days” claims.
+“Advanced” content doesn’t mean anything.
+Or more to the point, it can mean anything, which doesn’t help learners determine if it’s the appropriate level for them.
+There are meaningful language proficiency scales used to indicate the level of instructional materials, but most products generally don’t mention them, because they don’t back up those “language in 10 days” claims.

 An app alone won’t make you fluent.
 Yes, you may be learning a lot from them, but that doesn’t mean you’re suddenly “50% fluent” in Spanish after tapping around an app for a few months.
 Viewing yourself as a lifelong language learner and doing language every day learn will make you fluent.
 Good apps can be a useful part of that.
 It’s not the app, though, it’s you.